UBESP-DCTV/docker2021ml/README.md

   # bash docker-build.sh
   ```

-Now, to ran this self created image, you can use the provided `docker-run.sh` script:
+Now, if you are on Linux, to run this self created image, you can use the provided `docker-run.sh` script:

 1. Copy the `docker-run.sh` script provided with the project in your personal project's folder